Alpine skiing-Odermatt takes fifth successive giant slalom win in Adelboden

 The 28-year-old ended 2025 in relatively disappointing fashion in his specialist discipline, with sixth place in Alta Badia, but looked back to his best as he won by 0.49 seconds from Norway-born Brazilian Lucas Pinheiro Braathen.

-Odermatt's masterclass in tough conditions meant he matched the five in a row at Adelboden of Swedish great Ingemar Stenmark.
-He now has 36 World Cup giant slalom wins.
+Odermatt's masterclass in tough conditions meant he matched the five in a row at Adelboden of Swedish great Ingemar Stenmark who was unbeatable here from 1979 through to 1982.

+He now has 51 World Cup victories, putting him fourth on the all-time men's list, including 29 in giant slalom.

 After topping the leaderboard from Pinheiro Braathen in the first run, Odermatt was roared down by a large crowd of flag-waving Swiss in his second as he sealed his third giant slalom victory of the season.